 Open Now!
 Grants for Producers with Terminated Contracts

-The Northeast Organic Farming Association of New York Inc. (NOFA-NY) is administering a Northeast Dairy Business Innovation Center (DBIC) non-competitive grant program for New York organic dairy producers that have recently had their hauling/processing contracts terminated.
+The Northeast Organic Farming Association of New York Inc. (NOFA-NY) is administering a Northeast Dairy Business Innovation Center (DBIC) non-competitive grant program and providing technical assistance supported by the New York Farm Viability Institute for New York organic dairy producers that have recently had their hauling/processing contracts terminated.

 All certified organic dairy producers in New York who have recently had their contracts terminated are eligible to apply for funds for infrastructure and equipment purchases or upgrades needed to make the farm shipment-ready or to improve milk quality.
 Farms do not have to be certified with NOFA-NY to apply for funding but must be located in New York State.